 Your costs for Medicare rehab coverage with a Medicare Advantage plan (Part C) depend on the specific plan you have.
 Medicare Advantage plans are offered by private insurance companies and approved by Medicare.
 These plans must provide coverage at least as good as what’s provided by Original Medicare (Parts A & B).

-Is There a Limit on Medicare Coverage for Outpatient Therapy?
+Is there a limit on Medicare coverage for outpatient therapy?

-Technically, no. There is no limit on what Medicare will pay for outpatient therapy, but after your total costs reach a certain amount, your provider must confirm that your therapy is medically necessary in order for Medicare to cover it.1
+Technically, no. There is no limit on what Medicare will pay for outpatient therapy, but after your total costs reach a certain amount, your provider must confirm that your therapy is medically necessary in order for Medicare to cover it.

 What if your physical therapy isn’t medically necessary?

 Your provider must notify you before providing care that is not medically necessary so you can decide whether you want the services.
 This is true for physical therapy, speech-language pathology and occupational therapy.
 This notice is called an Advance Beneficiary Notice of Noncoverage (ABN).
 If your provider gives you an ABN, you may agree to pay for the services that aren’t medically necessary.
-However, Medicare may not help cover the cost.
+However, Medicare will not help cover the cost.

 Medicare covers outpatient therapy services that you get from physical therapists, occupational therapists, speech-language pathologists, doctors and other health care professionals.
 The services may be provided in the following locations: